 Lead Evaluator and Lead Faculty Consultant

-Dr. Smilaycoff has 38 years of experience in education ‒ both in the classroom and in educational research and evaluation.
+Dr. Smilaycoff has 40 years of experience in education ‒ both in the classroom and in educational research, evaluation, and testing.
 He retired from the Canton City Schools in 2005 after 30 years of service ‒ 24 years as a social studies teacher and six years as testing coordinator and data analyst.
 He came to Kent State University in 1974 as a graduate student and to Kent State's Bureau of Research Training and Services for the first time in 1982, receiving his Ph.D. in 1989.
 In addition, he has taught graduate courses in research methodology, statistics, and tests and measurement at Cleveland State University, Kent State University, and Malone College.
-His current evaluation projects are the Case Western Reserve University CLiPS Polymer Envoys Program and the Akron Public Schools Race-to-the-Top Literacy Pyramid project.
-As the Bureau's lead faculty consultant, he also consults with EHHS faculty and graduate students regarding their research efforts.
+His current evaluation projects include the Case Western Reserve University CLiPS Polymer Envoys Program, the Akron Public Schools Literacy Pyramid project, and two EHHS projects in collaboration with area school districts — Minding the Gap and KEEP Academy.
+He also consults with EHHS faculty and graduate students regarding their research efforts.

 Edward Bolden, Ph.D.
 Candidate in Evaluation and Measurement

 Mr. Bolden has more than five years of experience in social science and education research while practicing as a school psychologist.
 He is currently working as an evaluator for various external projects including Case Western Reserve University's Center for Layered Polymeric Systems (CLiPS) Envoy's Program and Leveled Literacy Intervention for Akron Public Schools, as well as working with faculty within the College of Education, Health, and Human Services.